cjdbarlow/Part-One/pulmonary_circulation.md

        * Cardiogenic pulmonary oedema
        Raised LVEDP increases pulmonary venous pressures.
 Basal alveoli are more affected.
 HPV causes constriction of basal vessels, increasing blood flow to apical alveoli and resulting in **upper lobe diversion** seen on chest x-ray.
      * High altitude
+   * HPV is attenuated by:
+     * Elevated LAP
+     Greater than 25mmHg.
+     * High CO

  * **Minor factors** which affect PVR: